 - The IP address is there to show.

-3- Using Command Prompt to find the IP address of Printer:
+3- Use Command Prompt to find the IP address of the Printer:

 - Search for cmd in the windows search bar and press enter.

 - In the command prompt windows, type netstat -r and press enter.

 - A list of all printers and other devices will display, just select your desired one.

 The IP address of a network printer can be located through the router also.
 Although every router may have a different setup or accessed menu, however, you can find the IP address of your printer with little effort.

 Check also to find the IP address of Your Router with these easy methods.